-Where it is practicable to make reasonable adjustments to enable a prospective pupils to take up a place at the School and to satisfy the current admissions criteria, the School is committed to providing those reasonable adjustments.
+Where it is practicable to make reasonable adjustments to enable a prospective pupil to take up a place at the School and to satisfy the current admissions criteria, the School is committed to providing those reasonable adjustments.

 In order to meet the needs of disabled pupils, the School requires full information.
 The School will ask all applicants for admission to the School to disclose whether they have any learning difficulties, have had an educational psychologist's report or have any disability or other condition of which the School should be aware.
+Parents are strongly advised to visit the school prior to application.